-Losing your job just when you were close to being approved for a U.S. green card (lawful permanent residence) can be a shock.
+Losing your job just when you were close to being approved for a U.S. green card (lawful permanent residence) on the basis of that employment can be a shock.
 Unfortunately, there is nothing to stop an employer from terminating the position offered to a foreign national, even while an employment-based green card application is still pending.

 You will be able to retain your previous priority date for the purposes of your new I-140 petition.
-For example, if your previous I-485 application was based upon an I-140 with a priority date of December 1, 2013, you will be able to retain that priority date with your new I-140 petition, even if your new petition is not filed until December 1, 2016 (or any other date in the future).
+For example, if your previous I-485 application was based upon an I-140 with a priority date of December 1, 2019, you will be able to retain that priority date with your new I-140 petition, even if your new petition is not filed until December 1, 2022 (or any other date in the future).

 But there is an important subcategory of people who need not go back to square one.
 If your I-485 application (based on your original job) has been pending for longer than 180 days, and you are able to find a job with another employer that's similar to the position described in your previous I-140, you will be able to make use of a U.S. law referred to as AC21.

 Under AC21, a worker whose I-485 application has been pending for at least 180 days may change jobs and move to a different employer (that is, an employer who did not sponsor the worker's I-140 petition) to work in a position that is similar to the position in the previous I-140 petition.
 These 180 days are counted from the receipt date of your I-485 application.
-For example, if the receipt date for your I-485 application is January 1, 2016, then you can use AC21 as a basis to change employers any time after June 30, 2016.
+For example, if the receipt date for your I-485 application is January 1, 2022, then you can use AC21 as a basis to change employers any time after June 30, 2022.

 USCIS will continue to process the I-485 application.
 There should be no interruption in the process due to porting.

 Additionally, the EAD will allow you to work for any (or multiple) U.S. employers without requiring the employer to file an H-1B petition on your behalf.
 Remember, once you have a new employment offer, you may qualify for "porting" under AC21 (please refer to the AC21 explanation above).

 See Maintaining Legal H-1B Status While Waiting for a Green Card for more detail.